How much do junior doctors make?

 Part-time and full-time junior doctor salaries

-General practitioner and medical officer salaries
+General practitioner salaries

 Consultant doctor salary in Australia

 Junior doctors who complete their training and specialise in a specific field may progress to become consultant doctors.
-These professionals possess advanced skills and expertise, and as such, command higher salaries.
-The average annual consultant doctor salary in Australia ranges from AUD$200,000 to AUD$500,000, depending on their specialisation and reputation.
+These professionals possess advanced skills and expertise and, as such, command higher salaries.
+The average annual consultant doctor salary in Australia ranges from AUD $200,000 to AUD $500,000, depending on their specialisation and reputation.

 Progressing from junior doctor to consultant doctor

-The path from junior doctor to consultant doctor requires dedication, hard work, and continuous professional development.
+The path from junior to consultant doctor requires dedication, hard work, and continuous professional development.
 In addition to completing their medical degree, junior doctors must undertake an internship, followed by several years of postgraduate training in their chosen field.
 Once they have obtained the necessary qualifications and registrations, they can pursue a consultant role, which offers increased remuneration and greater responsibility within the healthcare system.

 How much do junior doctors make in New Zealand?